-(2) Any glare from artificial illumination is

-to be minimised by utilising one or more

-of the following:

-Indirect lighting;

-Controlling the level of illumination;

-and

-Directing the light source away from

-view lines.

-(3) Sunlight reflectivity that may impact on

-surrounding properties is to be

-minimised by utilising one or more of

-the following:

-• Selecting materials for roofing, wall

-claddings and glazing that have less

-reflection eg medium to dark roof

-tones;

-Orienting reflective materials away

-from properties that may be impacted;

-• Recessing glass into the façade;

-• Utilising shading devices;

-• Limiting the use of glazing on walls

-and glazed balustrades and avoiding the

-use of highly reflective glass; and

-Selecting windows and openings

-that have a vertical emphasis and are

-significantly less in proportion to solid

-massing in walls.
+- (2) Any glare from artificial illumination is to be minimised by utilising one or more of the following: - Indirect lighting; - Controlling the level of illumination; and - Directing the light source away from view lines. - (3) Sunlight reflectivity that may impact on surrounding properties is to be minimised by utilising one or more of the following: - Selecting materials for roofing, wall claddings and glazing that have less reflection eg medium to dark roof tones; - Orienting reflective materials away from properties that may be impacted; - · Recessing glass into the façade; - Utilising shading devices; - Limiting the use of glazing on walls and glazed balustrades and avoiding the use of highly reflective glass; and - Selecting windows and openings that have a vertical emphasis and are significantly less in proportion to solid massing in walls.

-D13 B Front Fences and Front Walls The proposed development does not provide any
+D13 Front Fences and Front Walls

-(1) new front fences or walls.

-(1) Fences, including side fences, located

-within the street setback area are to be

-compatible with the existing

-streetscape character

-(2) Where a solid fence is required it is to

-be articulated to provide visual interest

-and set back to allow for landscaping to

-soften and screen the appearance of

-the fence.

-(3) Fences located within the front building

-setback area are to complement the

-existing streetscape character.
+- (1) Fences, including side fences, located within the street setback area are to be compatible with the existing streetscape character - (2) Where a solid fence is required it is to be articulated to provide visual interest and set back to allow for landscaping to soften and screen the appearance of the fence. - (3) Fences located within the front building setback area are to complement the existing streetscape character. - (4) Fences are to be constructed to allow casual surveillance, except where there is excessive noise. - (5) Gates are not to encroach over the property boundary when opening or closing. - (6) Fences should complement the architectural period of the building.